 - Email: firstname.lastname@example.org

-The Hillsong Student Association are focused on connecting university students and staff with a positive environment and the Christian message, in both small groups and at large gatherings.
+Hillsong on Campus are focused on connecting university students and staff with a positive environment and the Christian message, in both small groups and at large gatherings.
 They also assist in welcoming international students to Australia and its culture.
 Their club facilitates social activities and on campus events to create a strong community amongst students.

 UNIS hold various events that create opportunities for non-Muslims to interact with Muslims.
 Past events have included, interfaith dialogues, Islamic awareness booths, sharing a meal during Ramadan, world-crisis charity events, and many more.
 UNIS is committed to celebrating diversity.
 Anyone is welcome to become a member.